Scaled Printing Laboratory

 High impact research has already been taking place in the laboratory daily.
 Some examples are listed below:

-- Blog post “Perovskite solar cell upscaling prediction” by using the simulation software Laoss from Fluxim Ag.
+- Blog post “Perovskite solar cell upscaling prediction” by using the simulation software Laoss from Fluxim Ag and corresponding video on YouTube.

 The laboratory is used daily for the fabrication of large-scale perovskite modules as part of the EPSRC funded project ‘High-Efficiency Flexible and Scalable Halide-Perovskite Solar Modules’ and for the development of large-area organic PV devices as part of the EU funded H2020 project “MUSICODE”.
 Some examples of deposited layers and fabricated devices are shown below: